Killokii/RatObsidianVault/Random Notes.md

  ₊˚❀༉‧₊˚.  **Indigenous** PERSPECTIVES  ₊˚❀༉‧₊˚.
  id like to hire a indeginous consultnat, i have no idde ahow to get it done so i will be needing the help of acmi. i want to have their view of how they would fit into the game design.

+ ---

+‧₊˚❀༉‧₊˚.
+Timeline overview ‧₊˚❀༉‧₊˚.
+this document will aslo be done to server as a refrence for any people i commision for art or writing. the creation process will go likethis: first the lore document will be made into a first draft, one that can be changed later. then i will do concept art for how the sites/forum is strucuterd and fglows in figma. then ill code the site functianlity and format it in engine beofre poulating it. while im pouplating it, i wll aso work on the mobilr and accesibility features before polishing eveything up. its paramount that this also gets play tested as much a spossibel to echeck if all the writing makes sense and coneavys what i intended.
+Site decorations will start to be profuced miday through writing and be made to suit the posts. the site decorations/usercontent will feature a mic of pixel art and animation, low resolution 3dart/animations, anolog post apocolptic art, and edited photographs.

+---

+‧₊˚❀༉‧₊˚.
+SCOPE  ₊˚❀༉‧₊˚.
+The game content will include around 60 minutes or more of readable material; however, the game is not designed for players to read every single thing. it is made with the intent in mind that platers will skim read most of it and  Due to it being a series of webposts, the game will be highly modular so Apocosites/forum posts can be added and removed at will, making it easily scalable, up and down. should be arounf 4-6~k words gibe or take

 ₊˚❀༉‧₊˚.
 MVP₊˚❀༉‧₊˚.
 > Clear world with hisorical events, monster lore, sets of communities and worldbuidling.